 Alternatively, a memorial plaque can be affixed to a stake in the ground and placed in a private garden, graveyard or public space.
 Once you have decided on the location, you should make sure you have the permission of the landowner (which may be a local council) and that there are no regulations prohibiting memorial plaques being placed there.

 Once you’ve decided on a location for the memorial plaque, you’ll need to think about what it will look like, including:

 - Personalising a memorial plaque

 A memorial plaque is personal to you and your loved one.
 They are typically engraved with the name of the person who has passed, as well as their date of birth and death.
 You may have the option to add a personal message, symbol, or image.

 If you would like further advice on what to put on a memorial plaque or have questions about personalisation, your local Funeral Director can will be able to help.

-Many people find that involving themselves in the design of a memorial can help them to cope with their feelings of loss.
 Families often come together to choose a plaque design that best commemorates the life of their loved one.
 Memorial plaques are available in different shapes, sizes, and colours, from traditional to modern designs.

 Some of the most popular shapes for memorial plaques include:

 - Oval – An oval shape gives you more room to add longer inscriptions.
 The oval is said to represent eternal love, harmony and peace.

 - Circle –A smaller area for text to be added, the circle shape symbolises protection, nurture and for the religious, the union between heaven and Earth.